While HSPs are known for their empathy, narcissists are known for their lack of it — which makes a relationship with them impossible to sustain.

 Using ‘Empathy Prompts’ as a Catalyst for Change

 Before reading Dr. Craig Malkin’s book Rethinking Narcissism, I often used “empathy prompts” with my ex-partner.
 As a sensitive soul, they came to me naturally.
 According to Dr. Malkin, prompting involves “voicing the importance of your relationship and revealing your own feelings[,]” such that you can “distinguish between people who can change — and those who can’t.”
-Failure to respond positively could include the narcissist feeling attacked or criticized, becoming defensive, hijacking the conversation, or blaming — which, all too often, when directed at an HSP, can take the form of the comment “you’re being too sensitive.”
+Failure to respond positively could include the narcissist feeling attacked or criticized, becoming defensive, hijacking the conversation, or blaming — which, all too often, when directed at an HSP, can take the form of the comment “you’re being too sensitive,” a phrase which should be retired.
 Successful responses, on the other hand, may include sharing affirmations, asking for clarifying information, apologizing, or offering validations.

 Almost every time I inadvertently used “empathy prompts” with my ex-partner, I discovered his capacity for change.
 We would share articles on the subject of narcissism and he would admit that he felt pained because they contained descriptions of his behaviors and explanations and examples of the things he did and felt, but could never figure out.
 It was this acknowledgement that I found endearing and hopeful.
 The hope being that there would be some sort of follow through — after all, as an HSP, I couldn’t fathom how someone would recognize something so profound and not be motivated to do or be better.